 - context subscores (humanities, social sciences and natural sciences) reported on a 100–130 score scale

 The criterion-referenced scores are also known as the proficiency classifications, and they measure the level of proficiency obtained on a certain skill set.

 - Scores can be used for curriculum improvement and individual student progress.

 - Scores are reported both graphically and numerically, showing percentages at each level.

 - The ETS Proficiency Profile provides nine criterion-referenced scores:

 - Mathematics (Level 1, Level 2, Level 3)

 - Writing (Level 1, Level 2, Level 3)

-What Scores Are Available for the Different ETS Proficiency Profile Forms?
+Available Scores for the Different ETS Proficiency Profile Forms

 There are two test forms available: Standard and Abbreviated.
 Both forms are statistically equated assessments and offer the same level of score detail at the group level.